 The classic way to download files using torrents is as follows:

-Go to your favourite torrent site
+1. Go to your favourite torrent site

-Search for the torrent you want
+2. Search for the torrent you want

-Once you've found it, download the torrent file manually
+3. Once you’ve found it, download the torrent file manually

-Add the downloaded torrent file to your favourite torrent client
+4. Add the downloaded torrent file to your favourite torrent client

-Once it has finished downloading, manually move the file to its final location. (although some torrent clients can do this step for you)
+5. Once it has finished downloading, manually move the file to its final location. (although some torrent clients can do this step for you)

 There is a better way, a fully automated way, and that is to use RSS functionality.
-So for example, let's say you're a Lost fan and you currently manually download each episode of Lost as and when it becomes available.
+So for example, let’s say you’re a Doctor Who fan and you currently manually download each episode of Doctor Who as and when it becomes available.
 Using RSS you can automate this task meaning you can get Deluge to automatically download each episode for you as and when it becomes available.
-And then, once it's downloaded it will automatically move the file to the location you specify.
+And then, once it’s downloaded it will automatically move the file to the location you specify.
 And this final location can be different for each and every series you download.
-And you can even get it to send you an email when it's found a new episode to download.
+And you can even get it to send you an email when it’s found a new episode to download.

 There is a truly excellent tool called FlexGet which can do this, and indeed much more.
 However, FlexGet can be a little tricky to get up and running and so I've explained how I did it below: